Makeup Breakdown: 5 Techniques to Know Now

 What is "Stippling" Your Makeup?

-Stippling is the extra-strength version of buffing, and it requires a pro-level Liquid Foundation Brush to apply, blend, and smooth your foundation in a seriously even way.
+Stippling is the extra-strength version of buffing, and it requires a pro-level Custom Application Brush to apply, blend, and smooth your foundation in a seriously even way.

-First, apply foundation to the side of your hand, then gently dip the brush—just the very top!—into the product.
+First, apply foundation to the side of your hand, then gently dip the brush—just the tips of the brush bristles—into the product.
 Dot your face with the brush until skin is covered in tiny blips of foundation.
 (Think Van Gogh, but with both ears.)
-Next, brush gently—again, using just the top of your brush!—in small circles to blend the foundation, repeating as necessary until you’ve got full coverage.
+Next, brush gently—again, using just the tip of the bristles—in small circles to blend the foundation, repeating as necessary until you’ve got full coverage.

 You can use any liquid or cream foundation to stipple—just not powder.
 And all finishes work with this technique, whether they’re modern matte, silky and natural, or creamy and highly pigmented.

-One piece of advice from the masters: stipple in the best lighting possible to ensure full, flawless coverage.
+One piece of advice from the masters: stipple in the best lighting possible to ensure full, even coverage.

 What is "Strobing" Your Makeup?